Monitor Kafka Streams Applications in Confluent Cloud

 3. Enter your Confluent Cloud credentials, and click Log in.

-When you’re authenticated, you’re redirected back to VS Code, and your Confluent Cloud resources are displayed in the extension’s Side Bar.
+After you authenticate, VS Code displays your Confluent Cloud resources in the extension’s Side Bar.

 Step 4: Create topics

-Confluent for VS Code enables creating Kafka topics easily within VS Code.
+Confluent for VS Code enables creating Kafka topics within VS Code.

 1. In the extension’s Side Bar, open Local in the Resources section and click cluster-local.